KevinCL16/DSDBench/README.md

         },
         'input': {'data': 'path/to/input.jsonl'},  # Input data source 'data_ids': [1, 2, 3],        # Specific data IDs to process
-        'data_range": [1, 50],        # Mutual exclusive with 'data_ids', specify a range of data IDs to process
+        'data_range': [1, 50],        # Mutual exclusive with 'data_ids', specify a range of data IDs to process
         'output': 'result_name',      # Name for the output 'output_type': 'analysis'     # Type of output
     },